entelect-incubator/.NET/Phase 1/README.md

 ### **Create the Core Layer Unit Tests**

 Next, we will create unit tests for our Core Layer.

+For accessing the Database we will be using [Entity Framework Core](https://github.com/dotnet/efcore).

+**Nuget Packages Required**
+- [ ]  Microsoft.EntityFrameworkCore.Relational
+- [ ]  Sytem.Linq.Dynamic.Core

 Inside the folder **Core** create a class **TestStockCore.cs**.
 Also, add new StockDTO to StockTestData.cs <br/> ![](Assets/2020-09-15-05-13-20.png)